For freedom!

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

-It is impossible to imagine our society without equal rights for men and women before the state.
-And yet it did not fall from the sky - the path to it was rather a hard struggle, which was led in Great Britain and the USA by the so-called suffragettes (from English/French suffrage, "choice").
-They resisted male domination, organized meetings and demonstrations, and did not shy away from hunger strikes and outright violence when necessary.
-The Sufragette movement was mainly supported by women of the middle classes.
-The color scheme of green, white and violet became established as its distinguishing mark and symbol.
-One of the leading figures of the women's movement, Emmeline Pethick-Lawrence, had suggested it in 1908: "Purple, as everyone knows, is a royal color.
-It represents the royal blood that flows in the veins of every suffragette, the instinct of freedom and dignity; white represents purity in private and public life; green is the color of hope and spring."
-Just a little later, in 1910, the Union Labor Advocate let it be known that the colors could also be understood as an acronym.
-If you take the first letters of the colors green, white, and purple, they could also stand for "Give Women Vote" - what the suffragettes were fighting for.
-Women wore ribbons in these colors, clothing or sashes, as well as precious jewellery as a sign of recognition.
-British jewelry companies such as Child & Child, Mappin & Webb, but also the famous department store Liberty sold various pieces of jewelry in the colors of the suffragettes in the early years of the 20th century.
-In memory of this tradition we have designed a ring that sparkles in exactly these colors.
-For this purpose, we have chosen two green peridots, four white diamonds and one purple amethyst.
-They are set in high karat gold side by side and across the finger.
-The design here is based on turn-of-the-century English rings.
-Its slender rail and ornamental shapes thereby support the symbolic colors of the ring.
-In addition, all the stones are set in such a way that the ring can be worn perfectly in everyday life.
-A piece of jewelry for women who are aware of their rights and the rocky road to them.
+Equal rights for men and women before the state have become an integral part of our society.
+And yet it did not fall from the sky - the path to it was rather a tough battle, led in Great Britain and the USA by the so-called suffragettes (from English/French suffrage, "choice").
+They resisted male supremacy, organized meetings and demonstrations and did not shy away from hunger strikes and outright violence when necessary.
+The suffragette movement was mainly supported by middle-class women.
+The colors green, white and purple established themselves as the movement's distinguishing mark and symbol.
+One of the leading figures of the women's movement, Emmeline Pethick-Lawrence, proposed this in 1908: "Purple, as everyone knows, is a royal color.
+It stands for the royal blood that runs in the veins of every suffragette, for the instinct of freedom and dignity; white stands for purity in private and public life; green is the color of hope and spring."
+Only a little later, in 1910, the "Union Labor Advocate" announced that the colors could also be understood as acronyms.
+If you take the first letters of the colors green, white and purple, they could also stand for "Give Women Vote": Give women the vote - what the suffragettes were fighting for.
+Women wore ribbons in these colours, clothing or sashes, as well as precious jewellery.
+British jewelry companies such as Child & Child, Mappin & Webb and the famous department store Liberty sold various pieces of jewellery in the suffragettes' colours in the early years of the 20th century.
+In memory of this tradition, we have designed a ring that sparkles in exactly these colors.
+We have selected two green peridots, four white diamonds and a violet amethyst.
+They are set in high-carat gold next to each other and across the finger.
+The design is based on English rings from the turn of the century.
+Its slender rail and ornamental shapes support the symbolic colors of the ring.
+In addition, all the stones are set in such a way that the ring is also ideal for everyday wear.
+A piece of jewellery for women who are aware of their rights and the rocky road to them.
 A tribute to the suffragette movement!

 Read more